 The tidal coefficient today is 56 (average).
 At noon the tidal coefficient increases to 60 to end the day with a tidal coefficient of 64.
 The tide heights today are 1.3 m, 0.7 m, 1.4 m and 0.6 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Cape Town which is of 1.9 m and a minimum height of 0.1 m.

-The solunar fishing calendar in Cape Town tells us that today is an excellent day for fishing, the fish activity forecast is very high.
+The solunar fishing calendar in Cape Town tells us that today is a good day for fishing, the fish activity forecast is high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Cape Town.
 The times are generated in local time in South Africa.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables:

 [ 0 low activity ] , [ average activity ] , [ high activity ] , [ very high activity ]